fujifish/far/README.md

 # far

-CLI for deploying a docker container to AWS Fargate/ECS and running it as a service. `far` automates the process of building the docker image, setting up the AWS cluster, defining the service and creating task definitions.
-All that's required are AWS account credentials.
+`far` is a CLI for deploying a docker container to AWS Fargate/ECS and running it as a service.
+`far` automates the process of building the docker image, setting up the AWS cluster, defining the service and creating task definitions.
+All that is required are AWS account credentials with sufficient privileges.

 ## Installation